 \subsection{Variant 2: Generalized Bradley--Terry (BT)}

-The Bradley-Terry model~\citep{bradley1952rank} interpreted rankings as arising from latent strength parameters assigned to each item.
-Each item $i \in \mathcal{X}$ is associated with a parameter $\theta_i$, forming a vector of $\vec{\theta}$.
-The probability of $i$ preceding $j$ is:
+The Bradley-Terry model~\citep{bradley1952rank} interprets rankings as arising from latent strength parameters assigned to each item.
+Each item $i \in \mathcal{X}$ is associated with a parameter $\theta_i$, forming a parameter vector $\boldsymbol{\theta}$.
+The probability of item $i$ preceding $j$ is: